abyvinod/abyvinod.github.io/content/3 - MPCandVerification.md

 As always, I thought (wrongly) this field was insular in the sense that it is a unique problem worked on only by my peers.

-The other day, I was reading an .
+The other day, I was reading an Automatica paper[^GoulartAutomatica2006].
 This well-written paper in the robust MPC literature discusses optimal control problems on linear systems with disturbance with a reach-avoid like objective (Polytopic target and safe sets).
 <!--- Some interesting results (at least I was not aware of it):